igsldev/technical-support-problem-solving/reports.md

 ====================

-Issue: Desktop Fan and Power Supply Cycling On and Off
+Technical Analysis of Desktop Fan and Power Supply Fluctuation

+Date Reported: 2023-11-23
+Date Resolved: 2023-11-23

+Initial Observation:

-Upon observation, the desktop exhibits a behavior where it fails to display anything when powered on.
-Additionally, the fan located at the back of the desktop starts spinning, then abruptly stops in a repetitive cycle.
+Upon power on, the desktop fails to display anything, and the rear fan exhibits intermittent rotation, indicating a potential hardware malfunction.

-To address this issue, I conducted an internal inspection.
-I opened the desktop case, examined all peripherals for potential loose connections, and performed a thorough cleaning to eliminate dust.
-Despite these efforts, the problem persisted.
-Both the power supply and the internal fan continued to exhibit a pattern of starting and stopping.

-To isolate the issue, I systematically unplugged all power supply connections within the desktop.
-Surprisingly, the power supply functioned correctly when disconnected from the desktop.
-This led me to suspect a potential problem within the motherboard.

-To troubleshoot further, I relocated the RAM to an alternative slot, conducted another round of dust cleaning, and reconnected all internal motherboard components.
-Following these steps, the fan began to spin continuously, and the power supply fan no longer experienced interruptions.

-The root cause of the problem appears to be a potential short circuit induced by accumulated dust.
+Troubleshooting Steps:

+Internal Inspection:
+a.
+Open the desktop and check for loose connections and dust accumulation.
+b.
+Remove and reseat all peripheral connections and perform thorough dust cleaning.

+Power Supply Check:
+a.
+Disconnect all power supply connections from the desktop components.
+b.
+Power on the desktop with only the power supply connected to the motherboard.
+c.
+If the power supply fan continues to spin consistently, the issue likely lies within the motherboard or other components.

+Motherboard Inspection:
+a.
+Reseat the RAM modules into different slots and perform additional dust cleaning.
+b.
+Reconnect all internal cables and peripherals.

+Resolution:

+After completing these troubleshooting steps, the desktop successfully booted, and both fans maintained consistent rotation.
+The culprit was likely dust buildup causing intermittent connections and disruptions to the power flow.

+Conclusion:

+Regular dust cleaning and maintenance are crucial for ensuring optimal performance and preventing potential hardware malfunctions.

 ===================